Mary Reynolds (artist): Later life

 She and Duchamp lived together in Greenwich Village until 1945, where longing for her old life in Paris, she left for Paris six weeks after the war ended in 1945.
 Duchamp joined her briefly, but eventually left in 1947.
 During this time period, her interest in bookbinding waned, and between 1945 and 1947, she primarily worked as a Paris representative for the arts magazine View.
 Her health gradually waned from the stresses taken during her escape from the occupation, and in April 1950 she checked into the American Hospital in Neuilly.
 She was found to be suffering from endometrial cancer.
-On September 30, 1950, she died from endometrial cancer in her home in Paris, with Marchel Duchamp at her side.
+On September 30, 1950, she died from endometrial cancer in her home in Paris, with Marcel Duchamp at her side.